 Office: TC 428

-Adam Roy is a current PhD candidate in Music Theory.
+Adam Roy is a current PhD Candidate in Music Theory.
 He holds a Bachelor of Music Degree with Honors and Distinction from Queen’s University, and a Master’s of Arts in Music Theory from the University of Ottawa.
 His 2015 Master’s thesis, “Music in Motion: A Metaphoric Mapping of Forces in Piano Concertos by Mozart and Schumann,” examines the role of energetics in conceptualizing and describing musical processes.
-He is currently interested in two main areas: modelling musical transformations and voice leading in Arnold Schoenberg’s works and the music of contemporary choral composer Karl Jenkins.
+His PhD dissertation, Motivic Metamorphosis: Modelling Intervallic Transformations in Schoenberg’s Early Works, aims to understand better the melodic shape manipulations within Schoenberg’s early instrumental works.

-He is currently involved in the Western community as the Coordinator of the 2017 Western University Graduate Symposium on Music (WUGSOM), Secretary of the Society of Graduate Students in Music, and as a Councilor on the Society of Graduate Students Council.
-Most recently, Adam received a 2015/2016 Graduate Student Teaching Assistant Award demonstrating excellence and commitment to higher education.
-With keen interests in the arts and musical theatre, Adam also enjoys music directing musical theatre productions, and sitting on local theatre executive boards.
+Adam has presented papers at graduate and national conferences.
+He has participated in workshops on music theory pedagogy and music analysis at the Society for Music Theory annual and regional meetings.
+He is currently involved in the Western community as the Coordinator of the 2018 Western University Graduate Symposium on Music (WUGSOM), Vice-Chair of the Society of Graduate Students in Music, and active within the Society of Graduate Students.
+In the 2015/2016 academic year, Adam received a Graduate Student Teaching Assistant Award demonstrating excellence and commitment to higher education.
+Adam also recently joined the teaching complement at Western’s Teaching Support Centre as a TA Training Instructor.